 I don't recommend mixing this Blood Orange French 75 ahead of time to maximize the freshness and appearance of the bubbles.

 This cocktail is best enjoyed right away!
 This is a festive alternative to mimosas at brunch!

 - Make your citrus twists fifteen to thirty minutes before you make your cocktail.
 This gives the twists time to set to hold their shape!

-- Strain the blood orange juice before adding it to the Blood Orange French 75 cocktail to give the cocktail a smooth and elegant appearance.
+- Strain the blood orange juice before adding it to the Blood Orange French 75 cocktail.
+This gives the cocktail a smooth and elegant appearance.

 I hope you enjoy this recipe as much as we did!
 If you make this Blood Orange French 75, please take a moment to ★ star rate it and leave a comment below.
 Follow me on Instagram and Facebook and share your creation with me!
 Tag me @resplendentkitchen and hashtag #resplendentkitchenrecipes.